azdavis/azdavis.net/posts/en/define-pl-03.md

   {\langle e_1, e_2 \rangle \mapsto \langle e_1, e_2' \rangle}
 $$

-For the extractor expressions, we must first step the pair to a value.
+For the projections, we must first step the pair to a value.
 Then, once it is a value, it will be a pair literal, and we may step to either the left or right value in the pair.

 $$
 \frac